Tour of Cap d’Antibes along the coastal path, a great idea for a family walk

 We love walking with our dog on the coastal path, known as the “Sentier de Tirepoil”, at the southern tip of Cap d’Antibes.

 This calm-weather walk is easy to do, with paths and steps in the steep areas.
-It takes between 1h30 and 2 hours to complete the entire route (approx. 5 km).

 From the large parking lot on avenue André Sella, it’s just a 200-metre walk to leave the urbanized areas and find yourself facing the Baie des Anges, Nice and the peaks of the Parc du Mercantour in the background.